 With invoice financing, most factoring companies assume payment collection.
 This means your customers will be aware of the arrangement since they’re paying directly to the factoring company.
 This arrangement makes a lot of small business owners uncomfortable.
 They tend to worry that this payment arrangement may negatively affect their business relationships.
 Fortunately, online factoring companies or online lenders can offer more flexible options.

 There are many benefits that come with invoice financing, and it’s a great alternative to traditional business loans, especially if you need fast cash.
 Depending on the lender you’re working with, you’ll most likely receive the money within 24 to 48 hours after your application has been approved.
 This immediate influx of cash allows you to cover unforeseen expenses without taking on additional debt because, technically, invoice financing is not a loan.
 It’s more like an advance of the money that’s already owed to you.
 However, you need to make sure you can repay the money your customers owe within the agreed terms.
 Otherwise, you might end up paying costly fees or paying the entire invoice yourself.

-Before applying for invoice financing, or for any type of loan for that matter, it’s important to evaluate your company’s long-term needs and goals and determine if invoice financing is for you.
-SMB Compass’ trusted financial experts can help you determine the best financing option for your business.
+Before applying for invoice financing, or for any type of loan for that matter, it’s important to evaluate your company’s long-term needs and goals to determine if the loan is right for your business.
+More specifically, you need to check the following: